rorosaurus/roryhay.es/_posts/2020-07-03-gba-sp-usb-c.md

 ---
 layout: post
-title: Add USB-C charging to your Game Boy Advance SP!
+title: Add USB-C charging to your Game Boy Advance SP
 date: 2020-07-03 13:32:20 +0300
 description: I designed a small PCB you can use to modify your console. # Add post description (optional)
 img: blog/gba-sp-usb-c/completed-test.jpg # Add image post (optional)